 Abstract

 In the process of biodiesel production, as the raw material has the highest percentage in the price, use of cheap raw materials are favored - various thermally treated used vegetable oils (waste oils from restaurants) and oils of animal origin.
 In the manipulation and utilization of biodiesel and its mixtures, especially in the winter period, one of the most serious problems are low-temperature properties.
 Classic methods of transesterification cannot improve low temperature characteristics, so biodiesel quality can be improved only by additives (cold flow improvers).
 This research examines the effect of commercial additives on the improvement of low temperature characteristics of biodiesel.
-Low-temperature properties, namely cold filter plugging point (CFPP), pour point (PP) and cloud point (CP) were tested In accordance with EN 116 and ISO 3015 by standards.
+Low-temperature properties, namely cold filter plugging point (CFPP), pour point (PP) and cloud point (CP) were tested in accordance with EN 116 and ISO 3015 by standards.

 The study has determined the influence of additives on different types of biodiesel, its different age and influence on the mixture with the dominant share of diesel fossil origin.